Course Overview (2026 Edition)

 Below are the explanation of terms:

 There is a preparation section for each lecture.
-We strongly recommend you to prepare them before going to the lectures or tutorials.
-If you come to the class without doing the preparation part, you may not be able to understand the contents of lectures or tutorials.
+You need to prepare them before going to the lectures or tutorials.
+If you come to the class without doing the preparation, you may not be able to understand the contents of lectures or tutorials well.

 - Week 1